-Saudi Arabia unveils health guidelines for Hajj amid pandemic
+Saudi Arabia unveils health guidelines for Hajj as coronavirus pandemic continues

 Riyadh said it would allow only around a thousand Muslim pilgrims already present in the kingdom to participate in this year's Hajj - scheduled for the end of July - a far cry from the 2.5 million who attended the five-day pilgrimage last year.